jakedean/project_euler/README.md

 This is a repo with solutions to Project Euler questions in JS and Python.
 I will try to write some solutions in a functional style and others in an OO style.
+In the util folder I have built a JS util library based on the underscore.js library, check it out.